 - protect Australia against biosecurity risks, under the Biosecurity Act 2015

-- manage imported food safety risk, as set out in the Imported Food Control Act 1992.
+- manage imported food safety risks, as set out in the Imported Food Control Act 1992.

-Our role in monitoring imported food is part of the national food regulatory system.
+We monitor imported food as part of the national food regulatory system.
 Find out more about Australia’s food regulatory system.

-To help protect Australia’s unique environment from unwanted pests and diseases, the Department of Agriculture, Water and the Environment regulates products imported into Australia.
-The importation of some products is, by law, subject to certain biosecurity import conditions.
-Some products are not permitted entry while other products are only allowed into Australia subject to meeting import conditions that mitigate the biosecurity risk.
-This may include a requirement for an import permit.
+Some imported products are subject to biosecurity import conditions.
+Some products are not permitted entry.
+Other products are only allowed into Australia if they meet import conditions that mitigate their biosecurity risk.
+This includes applying for an import permit.

-You can use the Biosecurity Import Conditions system (BICON) to determine whether a commodity intended for import into Australia:
+You can use the Biosecurity Import Conditions system (BICON) to determine whether the food you want to import into Australia: